 shakir : user sudo finance

-4. Update the primary group for a user, if necessary.
+4. Change the user's primary group if required.

 $ sudo usermod -g finance shakir